-Generally, if precertification is not obtained, no benefits will be payable for the hospital admission or the services of the admitting physician.
+Generally, if precertification is not obtained, no benefits will be payable for the hospital admission or the services of the admitting physician unless required by law.

-There is only one exception to this: If an in-network provider's contract with the local Blue Cross/Shield plan permits reimbursement despite the failure to obtain precertification, benefits will be payable for covered services only if the in-network hospital admission and related services are determined to be medically necessary on retrospective review by the plan.
+If an in-network provider's contract with the local Blue Cross/Shield plan permits reimbursement despite the failure to obtain precertification, benefits will be payable for covered services only if the in-network hospital admission and related services are determined to be medically necessary on retrospective review by the plan.

-Outpatient Hospital Benefits, Physician Benefits, Other Covered Services
+Outpatient Hospital Benefits, Physician Benefits, Other Covered Services below.

-Precertification is required for certain outpatient hospital benefits, physician benefits and other covered services.
-The general categories or descriptions of outpatient hospital benefits, physician benefits and other covered services that require precertification at the time of the filing of this booklet are set forth below.
 Examples are for illustrative purposes only.
 You can find more information about the specific services that require precertification at AlabamaBlue.com/Precert.
 This list will be updated no more than twice per calendar year.
 You should check this list prior to obtaining any outpatient hospital services, physician services and other covered services.